Open NowBusinessRound 2

 What is the Automatic Dependent Surveillance Broadcast (ADS-B) Rebate Program – Round 2?

 The Automatic Dependent Surveillance Broadcast (ADS-B) Rebate Program – Round 2 is a business grant offered by Australian Government in Australia, providing Up to $5K in funding.
 Grants of up to $5,000 are available to increase the uptake of ADS-B equipment in Australian-registered aircraft.
-The rebate supports purchase and installation of eligible ADS-B equipment to improve safety and efficiency for Australian airspace users.
+The rebate supports purchase and installation of eligible equipment to improve safety and efficiency for Australian airspace users.

 2